flyteorg/flytesnacks/docs/getting_started/run_schedule.md

 If you have access to the `@workflow`-decorated function in your Python runtime environment, you can import and execute it directly:

-Before execute it directly, we need to register the workflow first.
+Before execute it directly, you need to register the workflow first.

 ```{prompt} bash $
 pyflyte register wf.py